DE HAVILLAND CANADA DHC-1 CHIPMUNK - THE POST WAR TRAINER

 Countless RAF pilots learned to fly in the Chipmunk as it proved to be safe, reliable and with great aerobatic ability.

 More than 500 Chipmunks are still in operation today in civilian guise.

-This kit is a laser-cut replica of the original Keil Kraft Small Flying Scale Series model of a de Havilland Canada DHC-1 Chipmunk.
+This kit is a laser-cut replica of the original KK Small Flying Scale Series model of a de Havilland Canada DHC-1 Chipmunk.

 Construction of the model from this kit uses the traditional method of "stick and tissue", that consists of a built up balsa wood skeleton (framework), covered with a tissue skin.

 The balsa frameworks are built over a plan that is printed at the exact scale of the model, which is in essence a real engineering drawing.